Making a reservation & payment

 - Phone: Complete the form with the exception of (card type, card number, expiry date, verification code), sign, then scan & email to [email protected].
 Australia Expat Travel will then call you to get your credit card details over the phone.
 We will then ensure all reasonable secure methods are used when making bookings with the third party providers to confirm your holiday.

 - Dropbox: If you use Dropbox, or any other of the numerous file-sharing services, you can share the document instead of sending it via e-mail.
 Dropbox uses modern encryption methods to both transfer and store your data such as Secure Sockets Layer (SSL) and AES-256 bit encryption.
 Complete the form in full, sign, then scan & save in Dropbox.
 Share a link to the completed payment form file by either emailing or texting the link to: [email protected] or +61 439 204084.
-For more information please click: https://www.dropbox.com/help/167 .
+For more information on Dropbox please click.
 We will then ensure all reasonable secure methods are used when making bookings with the third party providers to confirm your holiday.

 For providers that do not require an immediate deposit your credit card number will be supplied as security for the booking.
 Your card is not debited until arrival.
-Please check names on itinerary to ensure that they are correct as per your passports.
-It is a lot easier to change names at this stage, rather than after bookings have been made.

 How much deposit do I need to pay?